 The oceans cover more than 70 percent of the Earth's surface, yet it's estimated no more than five percent have been explored.

 Do you have a preoccupation and/or fascination with the sea?
-Are you concerned with ocean acidification, endangered sea mammals and other marine conservation issues?
-Can you imagine immersing yourself into research that will help us understand climate change, invasive species, overfishing, biomedical potentials and alternative energy sources yet to be discovered?
+Are you concerned with ocean acidification, endangered sea mammals, and other marine conservation issues?
+Can you imagine immersing yourself in research that will help us understand climate change, invasive species, overfishing, biomedical potentials and alternative energy sources yet to be discovered?
 The field of marine biology can take students in many different directions.

 KPC's Kachemak Bay Campus also offers the popular Semester by the Bay program that brings students from around the country to the campus for the opportunity for academic hands-on learning experiences studying biological sciences with easy access to the cold-water marine habitats of Kachemak Bay.
-A selection of upper division biology courses are offered along with others with an Alaskan theme.
+A selection of upper-division biology courses is offered along with others with an Alaskan theme.
 The semester has been designed to meet the needs of students majoring in the natural sciences in a creative and adventurous way.